Shan). Wu Tai Shan can be reached by train from the South through TaiYuan, or from the North through Datong, both in Shanxi Province.

 Click to go to Map Gobi Desert !

 -controlled by the end of 1938.
-In their headquarters at Yanan (Ye'Nan) in Nort Shanxi the communist
+In their headquarters at Yanan (Ye'Nan) in North Shanxi the communistt

 leadership started planning for a strategy for all of China.
 It would still be a long struggle to realize their ideal of a New China.